mmaleki92/realpython/f_strings.md

 When Python sees these, it evaluates the expression inside the braces and automatically handles the type conversion for you.

-Let's rewrite our example using an f-string.
+You can rewrite the previous example using an f-string:
 <!-- use the you correctly here -->
 ```python
 >>> username = "Jack"